-Sarla Mahara Rawal, Chief Executive Officer & President
+Sarla Mahara Rawal, President and Chief Operations Officer

-Myron Golden, Executive Vice President & Chief Programs Officer
+Myron Golden, Executive Vice President and Chief Programs Officer

 As BlueLaw’s Chief Programs Officer, Myron Golden’s primary role is to ensure the quality of our project design and oversight meets highest professional standards, maximizing results and impact.
 Mr. Golden has more than thirty-five years of experience in the design, management, and evaluation of USG programs, particularly in governance and economic and social issues.
 He has managed and/or evaluated electoral reform programs in Burundi, Ghana, Jamaica, Kenya, and Rwanda.
 He directed the post-genocide USAID Mission to Rwanda from 1994 to 1996, where he researched complex issues within the sub-region and made significant contributions to USG policy in Rwanda.